Find out if you need to replace your laptop with a tablet

 The Android operating system isn’t quite as well-optimized for tablets as iPadOS is.
 While you do have side-by-side apps, you won’t get a dock or any support for dragging items between apps.
 However, for those who spend a lot of time in Google’s apps and services, an Android tablet will probably work best.

 Android tablets should also be a contender for those who prefer the more customizable nature of Android, which includes the option to populate screens with widgets.
-Several manufacturers turn out strong Android tablets.
-At the high end, we’d recommend the 10.5-inch Samsung Tab S6 ($548 on Amazon), while budget shoppers might prefer the 10.1-inch Amazon Fire HD 10 ($150 on Amazon)—though be aware that Google apps don’t run on Amazon’s version of Android.
+Several manufacturers make strong Android tablets: At the high end, we’d recommend the 12.4-inch Samsung Tab S8+ ($845 on Amazon), while budget shoppers might prefer the 7-inch RCA Voyager ($100 on Amazon).

-Then there’s Windows 10.
-Because Microsoft has built its operating system to work on traditional computers and tablets alike, a Windows 10 tablet will give you everything a Microsoft laptop will, including desktop apps.
+Then there’s Windows.
+Because Microsoft has built its operating system to work on traditional computers and tablets alike, a Windows 10 or 11 tablet will give you everything a Windows laptop will, including desktop apps.
 But of course, there are some trade offs: Due to their smaller size, you’ll lose a bit of power and have to settle for a smaller keyboard and mouse (though some models let you plug in full-size peripherals).

 Take your time choosing a tablet, because you’ll need it to last a long time.
 If you want to do more intensive tasks, like gaming and video and image editing, you’ll need to push for a more powerful (and expensive) device.
 Don’t forget to take a look at the accessories and add-ons available for the tablets on your shortlist— these might make it easier to decide which one is best for you.